RevoU-FSSE-2/week-1-SherinOlivia/README.md

 <hr>

-## Things to look out while you're there
+## Things to look out for while you're there
 - Brief introduction about myself
 - Several TMI as a bonus
 - My social media links!